 He has a range of fitness and protein companies which he has founded, creating elite products for other fitness enthusiasts.

 His most notable companies are Raw Nutrition, Revive MD, and YoungLA, but he’s also collaborated with GymShark and other leading fitness brands.
+This has given him a net worth of over $1 million, this is a prime example of what you can do if you work hard and strive for perfection.

 He is passionate about what he does and researches intently, so it's no surprise everyone wants to copy the Chris Bumstead workout routine.